peterkhe1999/CheatSheet/OSEP/README.md

 ### Bypassing Norton HIPS with Custom Certificates

 Norton HIPS detects the standard Meterpreter HTTPS certificate.
-Certificates are used to ensure (or certify) the identity of a domain and encrypt network traffic through a variety of cryptographic mechanisms.

-Normally, certificates are issued by trusted authorities called Certificate Authorities (CA), which are well-known.
-E.g., the CA trusted root certificates are pre-installed on most OS, which streamlines validation.
+Potential reasons:

-Norton may be flagging this because it's a self-signed certificate => use a real SSL certificate, which requires that we own that domain => Obtain a signed, valid certificate, perhaps from a service provider like **Let's Encrypt**.
+- It's a self-signed certificate => use a real SSL certificate, which requires that we own that domain => Obtain a signed, valid certificate, perhaps from a service provider like **Let's Encrypt**.

-Self-signed certificates are somewhat common for non-malicious use though => Norton contains signatures for the data present in Meterpreter's randomized certificates.
+- Self-signed certificates are somewhat common for non-malicious use though => Norton contains signatures for the data present in Meterpreter's randomized certificates.

-To create our own self-signed certificate, customize some of its fields (If the certificate is passing through HTTPS inspection, the traffic might flag because of an untrusted certificate.)
+Create our own self-signed certificate, customize some of its fields (If the certificate is passing through HTTPS inspection, the traffic might flag because of an untrusted certificate.)

-* Generate a self-signed certificate that matches a given domain with Metasploit's **impersonate_ssl** auxiliary module.
-This module will create a self-signed certificate whose metadata matches the site we are trying to impersonate.
+* Generate a self-signed certificate whose metadata matches the site we are trying to impersonate with Metasploit's **impersonate_ssl** auxiliary module.

 * Manually create a self-signed certificate with `openssl`, which allows us full control over the certificate details.